ZiyanSultan711/675D/README.md

-# 675D
+# 675 Delta
-Code for VEX team 675Delta
+Code for VEX team 675 Delta for the 2020-2021 Season Lawrenciville, Georgia